fluffy/moq-files/README.md

-# moq-files
-Serialization of MoQ objects to files
+# Serialization to files of MoQ Object